-Polish technology SMODO aims to bridge the world stop-motion and digital production, and reduce both costs and time spent on set.
+Polish technology SMODO bridge the world stop-motion and digital production, and reduces both costs and time spent on set.

 Owing to the digitalization of the armature movement (which still is a handcraft), in SMODO technology it's possible to both create digital stage design (instead of pricey analogue one), freely move the camera that registers the scene and implement any changes in lighting (a camera and sources of light are virtual and set in the program for 3D edition).

 The promotional campaign is co-financed by the Ministry of Culture and National Heritage from the Funds for the Promotion of Culture.